2024/25 Indy Pass Buyer’s Guide

 Eastern resorts on Indy Pass:

-Connecticut — Mohawk MountainMaine — BigRockMountain, Black Mountain of Maine, Saddleback MountainMassachusettsBousquet Mountain (Allied Resort), Berkshire East Mountain ResortNew Hampshire — Black Mountain Ski AreaCannon Mountain, Dartmouth Skiway, King Pine (Allied Resort), McIntyre Ski Area, Pat’s Peak, Waterville Valley Resort, Whaleback Mountain; New York — Catamount Mountain Resort, Dry Hill (Allied Resort), Greek Peak, Maple Ski Ridge, Peek ‘n Peak, Skaneateles Ski Club (Allied Resort), Snow RidgeSwain ResortTitus MountainWest Mountain; Ontario, Canada — Calabogie Peaks Resort; VermontBolton Valley, Burke Mountain (Allied Resort), Jay PeakMagic Mountain, Middlebury Snowbowl (Allied Resort), Saskadena Six Ski Area.
+Connecticut — Mohawk MountainMaine Big Moose Mountain, BigRockMountain, Black Mountain of Maine, Camden Snow Bowl, Mt.
+Abram, Saddleback MountainMassachusettsBousquet Mountain (Allied Resort), Berkshire East Mountain ResortNew Hampshire — Black Mountain Ski AreaCannon Mountain, Dartmouth Skiway, King Pine (Allied Resort), McIntyre Ski Area, Pat’s Peak, Ragged Mountain, Waterville Valley Resort, Whaleback Mountain; New York — Catamount Mountain Resort, Dry Hill (Allied Resort), Greek Peak, Maple Ski Ridge, Peek ‘n Peak, Skaneateles Ski Club (Allied Resort), Snow RidgeSwain ResortTitus MountainWest Mountain; Ontario, Canada — Calabogie Peaks Resort; VermontBolton Valley, Burke Mountain (Allied Resort), Jay PeakMagic Mountain, Middlebury Snowbowl (Allied Resort), Saskadena Six Ski Area.

 Cannon Mountain, NH skier in powder, spring skiing.